 - Add the carcass, along with skin and other non-eaten bits from the turkey, to a slow cooker.
 At this point, you can also add in some garlic, veggie scraps or Thanksgiving leftover veggies to add some nutrients and flavor to the stock.

-- Completely cover the carcass and veggies with water, and cook at low heat overnight.
+- Completely cover the carcass and veggies with water, and cook on low heat overnight.

-- An hour or so before lunchtime, begin preparing the veggies for the soup.
-Peel the carrots and onion, and thinly slice them along with the celery stalks.
+- Begin preparing the veggies for the soup.
+Rinse them all.
+Peel the carrots and onion, and thinly slice the onion, carrots, and the celery stalks.

 - Strain the stock from the bones and cooked veggies, and add the strained stock to a medium pot along with the sliced veggies and herbs.
-You want to have at least 5-6 cups of broth, so add water if needed.
+You want to have around 8 cups of broth, so add water if needed.

-- Cook at medium heat until it reaches a boil, and then simmer for a couple of minutes while you measure out the rice.
+- Cook at medium heat until it reaches a boil, and then simmer for a couple of minutes.

-- Strain the rice from the water and add it to the boiling stock, and continue to simmer at low to medium heat for around 15-20 minutes, until the rice is fully cooked.
+- Strain the rice from the water and add it to the boiling stock.
+Continue to simmer at low to medium heat for around 15 minutes, until the rice is fully cooked.